ohheemin/ohheemin/README.md

 ## ⚒ Info
 Hi, I'm studying Mechanics and Robotics at Dongguk.univ.
 Specifically interested in Image processing and Deep learning, and Lidar poinclud processing algorithm.

-and recently I'm Studying Computer Vision for Autonomous Driving.
+And recently I'm Studying Computer Vision for Autonomous Driving.

 ## ⚒ I used